Beable-Guided Quantum Theories: Generalising Quantum Probability Laws: Beable-guided quantum theory and gravity

 to be the probability that the domain of dependence of $\Lambda$ will be isometric to $\kappa$, given that $\Lambda \cup \Lambda'$ form part of space-time, that the domain of dependence of $\Lambda'$ is isometric to $\kappa'$, and that the domains of dependence of $\Lambda$ and $\Lambda'$ are space-like separated.

 We say a metric theory of space-time is {\it locally causal} if for all such $\Lambda, \Lambda' , \kappa$ and $\kappa'$ the relevant conditional probabilities are defined by the theory and satisfy

 The standard expectation is that our space-time is not locally causal.
 A Bell experiment in which the measurement outcomes are amplified macroscopically so that the gravitational fields in space-like separated regions depend on the outcomes ought to produce non-locally causal correlations in the gravitational fields as well as the measurement outcomes.
+A beautiful experiment by Salart et al. \cite{salart} addressed the related question \cite{akcausalqt} of whether we can ensure that measurements in the two wings of a Bell experiment produce definite outcomes in spacelike separated regions, if we follow the intuitions proposed by Diosi \cite{diosi} and Penrose \cite{penrose} and assume that a definite outcome of a quantum measurement requires a gravitationally macroscopic superposition to be created.

-But this has not yet been directly tested, although a beautiful experiment by Salart et al. \cite{salart} has explored, though not as yet definitively answered, related questions \cite{akcausalqt}.
-And there is {\it some} motivation \cite{aklocalcausality} for exploring the idea that the gravitational field might be locally causal, strange though such a theory would be, and small though our sliver of doubt on the point may be.
+Salart et al. show the answer is affirmative, if we also accept Penrose and Diosi's estimates for what constitutes a gravitationally macroscopic superposition.
+However, the Bell nonlocality of the gravitational field has not yet been directly tested.
+It would be good to do so, since there is {\it some} motivation \cite{aklocalcausality} for exploring the idea that the gravitational field might be locally causal, strange though such a theory would be, and small though our sliver of doubt on the point may be.
 It would be easier to see how to write dynamical equations for a quasiclassical metric theory -- easier to see how space-time puts itself together from locally determined pieces -- if it were locally causal.
 BGQT models incorporating gravity gives a useful way of defining models that serve as the requisite foils.